WilliamBerlin76/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

 This is the document object Model.
-It is the representation of the code we have written on the browser, and is language neutral, and can be manipulated
+It is the representation of the html we have written in our document, which is then displayed on the browser.
+It is language neutral, and can be manipulated.

 2. What is an event?

-An event is an action that the user takes on a page, like clicking or scrolling
+An event is an action that the user takes on a page, like clicking or scrolling.

 3. What is an event listener?

-event listeners tell the website to watch for events from users so that the website can respond a specific way to events, making the site interactive
+event listeners tell the website to watch for events from users so that the website can respond a specific way to events, whicn makes the site interactive.

 4. Why would we convert a NodeList into an Array?

-This gives us the ability to use array methods on the list
+This gives us the ability to use array methods on the list that are not .forEach.

 5. What is a component?

-A component is what allows us to create elements without having to repeat ourselves to create very similar objects
+A component is what allows us to create elements with styling and functionality without having to repeat ourselves to create other very similar objects by using a combination of HTML, CSS, and JavaScript.

 ### Git Set up